edumarques/typed-collections/README.md

 ## Support for abstract classes and interfaces

 Collections and Dictionaries will check inheritance, so if you require a base class, derived classes can be added safely.

+## Contributing

+Contributors are always welcome!
+For more information on how you can contribute, please read our [contribution guideline](CONTRIBUTING.md).